aisingapore/PeekingDuck/docs/source/use_cases/privacy_license_plate.md

 ## Overview

-As organisations collect more data, there is a need to better protect the identities of individuals in public and private places.
-AI Singapore has developed a solution that performs face anonymisation.
-This can be used to comply with the General Data Protection Regulation (GDPR) or other data privacy laws.
+To help organisations to collect data, while complying with the General Data Protection Regulation (GDPR) or other data privacy laws, AI Singapore developed a solution that performs license plate anonymisation.

-Our solution automatically detects and blurs vehicles' license plate.
-This is further elaborated in a [subsequent section](#how-it-works).
+Our solution automatically detects and blurs vehicles' license plate, which is further elaborated in the [subsequent section](#how-it-works).

 ## Demo